heenamanglani/reactiveforms/README.md

 # Reactiveforms

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
+This program shows two way binding form from controller/component to frontend and vice-versa, how to create formarrays easily with for loop(*ngFor*) and custom and in-built validations.

 ## Development server